LockDownBrowser/LockDown-Browser-Bypass-MacOS/README.md

 # LockDown Browser Bypass For MacOS Users !! #

-**this is your modern macos bypass for macOS, it allows you to search/use ChatGPT (or any other AI) during an exam with all detection methods blocked !**
+**this is Respondus Lockdown Browser bypass for macOS, it allows you to search/use ChatGPT (or any other AI) during an exam with all detection methods blocked !**

 # features : #